Close

 [email protected]

 Chelsea’s role allows her to work with all students to encourage them to realize their leadership potential.
 She does this through one on one advising, workshop facilitation and manages large scale event planning.
 She oversees of many landmark campus programs such as the Aztec CORE leadership retreat, SDSU Leadership Summit conference, Aztec Unity Project service learning program and the Quest for the Best top leadership awards.
 Chelsea is also a Myers-Briggs certified practitioner and CliftonStrengths coach.
 She believes these personality and leadership assessments are great tools to empower students to realize their potential and articulate their leadership value.
-You can find Chelsea in the Glazer Center for Leadership & Service.
 While not at work, Chelsea enjoys traveling and trying new restaurants.

 Student Life Advisor, Community Service